baedyl/ProAIContent/FEATURES.md

-# 📚 ProAIContent Features Documentation
+# 📚 Wand Wiser Features Documentation

-Comprehensive guide to all features and capabilities of ProAIContent.
+Comprehensive guide to all features and capabilities of Wand Wiser.

 ## 🎯 Content Types